matiasfha/draft-articles/advanced-typescript.md

 ### Omit

-In the other hand, is there **Omit** that works as the opposite of **Pick** by allowing you to selected what elements to remove or not consider when creating the new type.
+On the other hand, you have **Omit** that works as the opposite of **Pick** by allowing you to select what elements to remove or not consider when creating the new type.

 ```typescript
 interface Student {